🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

 “Oh no!
 Bunny’s upset.
 What could help Bunny feel better?”

-đŸ—Łïž Model Emotional Language
+đŸ—Łïž Model emotional language

 Your voice becomes their inner voice.
 Use everyday moments to narrate your emotions, and reflect theirs back gently.